cerner/terra-framework/packages/terra-navigation-prompt/docs/README.md

 ### `PromptRegistrationContext`

 The PromptRegistrationContext defines the communication contract between NavigationPrompts and NavigationPromptCheckpoints.
-A PromptRegistrationContext.Provider should provide an Object value with the following attributes:
+A PromptRegistrationContext.Provider must provide an Object value with the following attributes:

 |Key|Type|Description|
 |---|---|---|